xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/ExceptionHandling.rst

        |   2. "w", treat it as ``ExceptionLevel.WARN``
        |   3. "e", treat it as ``ExceptionLevel.ERROR``
        |   4. a character other than the above, treat as ``ExceptionLevel.ERROR`` level.
-       | This class is implemented in accordance with the rules of the message ID described in \ :doc:`Message <../WebApplicationDetail/MessageManagement>`\  guidelines.
+       | This class is implemented in accordance with the rules of the message ID described in \
    * - | (6)
      - | ExceptionLogger
      - | A class to output log of exceptions.